UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 > {: .solution}
 {: .challenge}

-## Proceed with Caution when Dealing with Historical data
+## Proceed with Extra Caution when Dealing with Historical data

 In short, spreadsheet programs were not designed to operate historic data well.
 Google Sheets can't handle well dates prior to 1900-01-01.
 And Excel can't handle well anything prior to 1900-03-01 because they have considered 1900 a leap year, when in reality it is not!